How To Control Termites And Protect Your Home?

 Different Termite Species In Perth

 Termites are abundant in Perth and cause significant damage to homes and crops.
-Although there are around 350+ species of termites, these are the most typical categories:
+Although there are around 350+ species of control termites, these are the most typical categories:

 - Subterranean termites